What should you never do in these countries?

 The majority of Kenya’s population is religious.
-Since the people of the country are very attached to their religious beliefs, you should also respect it.
+Since the people of the country are very attached to their religious beliefs, you should also respect them.

-In Kenya, if the person you did not address you by name, you should also address him differently than by name.
+In Kenya, if the person did not address you by name, you should also address him/her differently than by name.